Cylindrical cosmological simulations with StePS: Algorithm

 In comoving cosmological simulations, we only follow the evolution of cosmic structures in comoving coordinates.
 Since Newtonian gravity is an attractive force, we have to introduce an external force that keeps the simulation from collapsing into the central axis.
 The net force in every point should be exactly zero for homogeneous matter distribution in comoving coordinates.
-This can be achieved, if we compensate the gravitational field $\vec{F}_{\mathrm{cylinder}}(\vec{r})$ of the homogeneous cylinder in every point.
-Due to the construction of the Eq.~\ref{eq:ForceCylindrical} summation, all particles feel the gravitational pull of a cylinder of height $2 \cdot N_{\mathrm{cut}}\cdot L_z$, as if they were in the central plane of this cylinder.
-This gravitational force is calculated by \cite{H_Y_Chang_1988}, and takes the form of
+This can be achieved, if we compensate for the gravitational field, $\vec{F}_{\mathrm{cylinder}}(\vec{r})$, of the homogeneous cylinder in every point.
+Due to the construction of the summation expressed in Eq.~\ref{eq:ForceCylindrical}, all particles experience the gravitational pull of a cylinder of a height of $2 \cdot N_{\mathrm{cut}}\cdot L_z$, as if they were in the central plane of this cylinder.
+This gravitational force is calculated by \cite{H_Y_Chang_1988} and takes the form of